perfsonar/docs/config_regular_testing.rst

 log_level Directive
 -----------------------------
-:Description: Controls the number and detail of message sent to syslog.
+:Description: Controls the number and detail of messages sent to syslog.
 Keeping this reasonable is especially important when using a central syslog server as not to flood the server with requests.
 Corresponds to powstream *-g* option.
 :Syntax: ``log_level FATAL|WARN|INFO|DEBUG|ALL|NONE``
 :Contexts: :ref:`parameters <config_regular_testing-parameters>`, :ref:`override_parameters <config_regular_testing-override_parameters>`, :ref:`default_parameters <config_regular_testing-default_parameters>` where :ref:`type <config_regular_testing-test-test_type>` is *powstream*
 :Occurrences:  Zero or One